 We got rid of cable, that was hard for me at first but I found other things I like to do.
 This is when I started walking.
 Check out my post how I lost 55 lbs.
 HERE!
 We were able to save another $50.

 We had to say goodbye to our Apple 4S phones LOL. (we actually got to keep them, we just couldn’t talk on it) We just used our house phones and if I needed my husband I would call him at work.
 I know it sounds old fashion but that’s what we had to do.
 That was savings of $190.

 We had paid off my car with our tax money.
 My husband downsized his vehicle.
 Once we adjusted the way we were spending we were able to take a step back and relax.

 It felt so good to stay home with my baby.
 I was able to teach him and play with him all day.
 We were very comfortable with our little family after about a year and a half we tried for baby #2.
 Now we are a happy, healthy family of four.
 I hope you enjoyed my story.
+Did you always want to be a stay-home-mom?
 Love ya, Mary xoxo

 I get a small commission for purchases made through links within this page.